Interim government of Ramón J. Velásquez

 The interim government of Ramón José Velásquez or the Presidency of Ramón José Velásquez refers to Ramón J. Velásquez’s tenure as the President of Venezuela which began on 5 June 1993 when he was appointed interim president by the Congress of Venezuela following the impeachment of President Carlos Andrés Pérez and the brief Interim government of Octavio Lepage.
-His presidency ended on 2 February 1994 when Rafael Caldera Succeeded him.
+His presidency ended on 2 February 1994 when Rafael Caldera succeeded him.
 This marked the conclusion of the final eight months of Pérez's second term and the end of the political era known as Puntofijismo.

 Velásquez's administration focused on a national decentralization project, which led to the creation of the Ministry of State for Decentralization.
 His government operated under an Enabling Act, which granted him legislative powers.
 Economically, his policies included suspending the privatization initiatives undertaken by Pérez's second administration and addressing the onset of the 1994 banking crisis.

-His judicial policies faced criticism due to the scandal surrounding the pardon of drug trafficker Larry Tovar Acuña, in which the president's signature was forged by his private secretary, who was later convicted.
+His judicial policy included dismissals of those involved in the coup attempts of 1992 and was criticized for the scandal following the pardon of drug trafficker Larry Tovar Acuña, in which the president's signature was forged by his private secretary, who was later convicted.

 Velásquez attempted to replace Defense Minister Radamés Muñoz and the entire military leadership for most of his presidency, succeeding only after the election of Rafael Caldera.
 His foreign policy emphasized Latin American integration, including agreements between Caribbean nations (Caricom) and the G-3.